xarial/codestack/solidworks-api/document/macro-feature/configurator/index.md

 Dimensions will be modified in the active configuration or in the referenced configuration of the component (if edited in context)

 When adding configurator feature to the assembly it is possible to modify the dimensions of any sub-component.

+Macro has an option to create a configuration for specified parameters.
+Once **Create Configuration** option is checked, specify the name of the configuration in the text box below.

+> When configuration is created for the component edited in the context of the assembly, referenced configuration of the component is automatically changed to a new configuration

 ## Configuration